 A first step in determining where to restore monarch habitat is to understand where monarch habitat has been lost.
 Milkweeds are the monarch butterfly’s primary food source during the larval stage (Brower 1984).
-Pleasants (2016) estimated more than 861 million milkweed stems disappeared in the Midwest since 1999, primarily from agricultural and grassland habitat (Pleasants and Oberhauser 2013, Pleasants 2015).
-Approximately 98% of this loss of milkweed is attributed to loss of milkweed in corn and soy that has been genetically modified to withstand herbicide application (850.3 million stem; SE = 194.2 million stems); the remaining 2% of milkweed loss is attributed to conversion of grassland habitat to less suitable habitat such as human development (Pleasants 2016) and cropland expansion in the Midwestern U.S. (Lark et al. 2015) (11.3 million stem; SE = 8.9 million stems).
+Pleasants (2016) estimated that more than 861 million milkweed stems disappeared in the Midwest since 1999, primarily from agricultural and grassland habitat (Pleasants and Oberhauser 2013, Pleasants 2015).
+Approximately 98% of this change is attributed to loss of milkweed in plantings of corn and soy that has been genetically modified to withstand herbicide application (850.3 million stem; SE = 194.2 million stems); the remaining 2% of milkweed loss is attributed to conversion of grassland habitat to less suitable habitat such as human development (Pleasants 2016) and cropland expansion in the Midwestern U.S. (Lark et al. 2015) (11.3 million stem; SE = 8.9 million stems).
 Because milkweed in corn and soy agricultural fields averages 3.9 times more monarch eggs than a milkweed stem in non-agricultural habitat, the loss of milkweed from corn and soy is compounded.

 According to calculations by Pleasants (2016), the current amount of milkweed in the northern U.S. (~1.3 billion stems) is sufficient, in a year with average weather conditions, to support an average of 3.2 ha of overwintering monarch butterflies in Mexico.
-Thus, a near doubling of average abundance (i.e., 6 ha overwintering goal) would require roughly a doubling of the number of stems; Pleasants (2016) calculated this number as 1.6 billion additional stems needed in the Midwest.
-Therefore, the goal for restoring monarchs to 6 ha of occupied habitat overwintering in the mountains of central Mexico requires restoration of at least 1.3 billion and possibly as much as 1.6 billion additional stems of milkweed.
+Thus, a near doubling of average abundance (i.e., 6-ha overwintering goal) would require roughly a doubling of the number of stems; Pleasants (2016) calculated this number as 1.6 billion additional stems needed in the Midwest.
+Therefore, the goal for restoring monarchs to 6-ha of occupied habitat overwintering in the mountains of central Mexico requires restoration of at least 1.3 billion and possibly as much as 1.6 billion additional stems of milkweed.

-Here we evaluated five land-cover sectors in terms of their present and potential ability to support milkweed: perennial herbaceous vegetation on protected lands, land enrolled in Conservation Reserve Program (CRP), lands in rights-of-way status, land associated with agricultural practices, and a urban/suburban sector.
+Here we evaluated five land-cover sectors in terms of their present and potential ability to support milkweed: perennial herbaceous vegetation on protected lands, land enrolled in Conservation Reserve Program (CRP), lands in rights-of-way status, land associated with agricultural practices, and urban/suburban lands.
 To determine the habitat needed for achieving the 6-ha population goal for monarchs, we asked the following question: Could a 6-ha population be achieved by reintroducing milkweed in a given land cover sector alone, and if not, what combinations of these different sectors would be sufficient for reaching this goal?

 Methods